-I didn’t get married until my mother started calling my cat her grand-cat.
-But once I did marry and have children, I quit my lucrative career, and hid my intellect again.
+I married late, and when I had children, I quit my lucrative career, and hid my intellect again.
 Looking back, I can’t believe I did this.
 The only thing I can attribute it to is that I fell in love with my family.

 Now that I am on my own again, I love staying up all night reading philosophy, or learning anything new.
 I love working and starting companies and nonprofits that can change the world.

 My children are so much like me that this truly is the new normal.
 I encourage each of them to shine as brightly as they can.
 There are no secrets.
 The children tell everyone my embarrassing stories, and they take countless photos of me, eating, or sleeping, or driving, and post them on Snapchat.